 Forbidden Rice (Black Rice)

 A Chinese rice with a black hull and wonderful nutty flavor that shades anything cooked with it a deep purple hue.
 Forbidden rice is inevitably moister and nuttier than brown rice and cooks in far less time (15-20 minutes), yet it's unpolished and has all the nutritional heft and whole foodiness of brown rice.

 A sweet red crushed pepper from Spain, available at Spanish food stores, like The Spanish Table, or online.
 This site is a lovely reference for different varieties of peppers.

-Most of the produce we get is local and organic, and comes from either our Kansas City produce box or from the Sacramento Co-op .
-We first started buying local and organic produce because it's healthier, but now we're just obsessed with the taste.
+Most of the produce I get is local and organic and comes from the Sacramento Co-op.
+I first started buying local and organic produce because it's healthier, but now I'm just obsessed with the taste.